ATIX-AG/foreman_docker_build/README.md

  -p <packaging_name> Name of the package within foreman-packaging (like, foreman-tasks is the name but
                      "rubygem-foreman-tasks is the name within foreman-packakging.
 If not given, same as name

+## Copyright
+Copyright (c) ATIX AG - http://www.atix.de

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.